jamos90/dizplai-tech-test/README.md

 1. Clone the repository from https://github.com/jamos90/dizplai-tech-test
 2. At the root of the project there is a run.sh script that will install required dependencies and start both instances.
-3. Alternatively you can open two terminal windows or tabs, in one `cd` into the front-end folder, run `npm i` to install dependencies and then in the second window / tab `cd` into backend folder, run `npm i` to install dependencies and `nodemon server.js` to start backend server.
+3. Alternatively you can open two terminal windows or tabs, in one `cd` into the front-end folder, run `npm i` to install dependencies and then `ng serve` to start the front end application.
+Then in the second window / tab `cd` into backend folder, run `npm i` to install dependencies and `nodemon server.js` to start backend server.
 4. On start up the backend will create an sqlite db and seed it with one poll.
 5. Once front end has started navigate to `http://localhost:4200/polls/active` to see the current active poll